OmarElgabry/miniPHP/README.md

 2. ```beforeAction()```: Perform any logic actions before calling controller's action method
 3. ```triggerComponents()```: Trigger startup() method of loaded components

-The constructor of ```Controller``` Class **shouldn't** be overridden, instead you can override the 3 methods above in extending classes, and constructor of ```Controller``` Class will call them one after another.
+The constructor of ```Controller``` Class **shouldn't** be overridden, instead you can override the 3 methods above in the extending classes, and constructor of ```Controller``` Class will call them one after another.

-After the constructor finishes it's job, Then, the requested action method will be called, and arguments will be passed(if any)
+After the constructor finishes it's job, Then, the requested action method will be called, and arguments will be passed(if any).

-### Components <a name="components"></a>
+## Components(Middlewares) <a name="components"></a>
-Components are pretty much like backbone for controller.
+Components are the middlewares.
 They provide reusable logic to be used as part of the controller.
 Authentication, Authorization, Form Tampering, and Validate CSRF Tokens are implemented inside Components.

 It's better to pull these pieces of logic out of controller class, and keep all various tasks and validations inside these Components.

 Every component inherits from the base/super class called ```Component```.
 Each has a defined task.
-There are two components, one for Authentication and Authorization, and another one for other Security Issues.
+There are two components, one for called _Auth_ for Authentication and Authorization, and the other one called _Security_ for other Security Issues.

 They are very simple to deal with, and they will be called inside controller constructor.